 Starting a blog is another effective way to build interest in your app before it even hits digital shelves in app stores.
 Make sure your blog posts are of the highest quality.
+You can use writing and editing tools and services where you can hire professional writers to come up with outstanding blog articles.
 See if some influencers will link to your posts or even write a guest entry for some added credibility.
 This is particularly important if your brand is relatively unknown and you’re launching your first paid app.

 7. Use Social Media